Do ghosts know they are ghosts, or is it just an observer that sees the truth? Walk a while with Jake and decide for yourself.

 “Given our usual good fortune, I strongly suspect it holds evidence of the nocturnal wanderings of a fox, and not the events that transpired on the dead road.”

-For those that are new to this read this is part three of a longer series that grew into eight parts (to date).
+For those that are new to this, it is part three of a longer series that grew into eight (to date).
 Chronicling the exploits of the Carmichael brothers as they try to unravel the secrets locked inside a marsh.

 © G Jefferies and Fictionisfood, 2016.
 All rights reserved.